theislab/sfaira/docs/adding_datasets.rst

     Note that you do not have to include the non-human-readable IDs here as they are added later in a fully automated fashion.

-10. Test data loader
+10. Test data loader.
         Note that this will abort with error if there are bugs in your data loader.

 .. code-block::